Housing Accommodations

 Tulane's Wave of Support details resources available to students for a range of concerns across the domains of wellness.

-Submit a COMPLETE housing accommodation application, with the receipt of BOTH the submitted online request form AND the supporting medical documentation.
+Completed housing accommodation applications must include both the online request form and supporting medical documentation.

-Current students with approved accommodations will submit a housing request through the "Additional Accommodation Request" tab on their Goldman Center Portal.
-If your documentation already on file does not include recommendations for accommodation in the residential environment, please provide new and pertinent documentation.
+• If you already have approved accommodations, submit a housing request through the “Additional Accommodation Request” tab in your portal.
+If your current documentation does not include housing-related recommendations, please upload updated documentation.

-Requests centered on attentional, executive functioning, and learning concerns: please see information for on-campus study spaces and other academic resources for these concerns.
+• Requests related to attentional, executive functioning, or learning concerns — please refer to campus study spaces and academic support resources for assistance.

 The Goldman Center requires that students complete their request for accommodation AND provide current documentation before scheduling a meeting with the student.
 However, we are aware of potential barriers that exist in seeking current documentation necessary to move forward with your request.
 We work with each student on an individual level to navigate this process and discuss potential solutions and resources.
 If you have concerns about the documentation requirement, please feel free to contact the Goldman Center for further information and assistance.